 9. Vagus nerve

 This is the longest nerve in your body running from the brain stem and extending to the colon, while “wandering” to many of your vital organs along the way.
 The Vagus nerve conveys messages from your gut to your brain via electrical impulses and is considered the main pathway of your mind gut connection.

 You already know what they are because you have probably already completed several doctor prescribed rounds of antibiotics in your lifetime.
 Possibly several rounds too many.
-Both Chris and I have suffered the consequences of too many antibiotics and are now extra careful to not only not take any, but to be careful about what meat we buy, because both read meat and poultry is typically full of the antibiotics given to the animals to fatten them up and reduce the time to market.
+Both Chris and I have suffered the consequences of too many antibiotics and are now extra careful to not only not take any, but to be careful about what meat we buy, because both red meat and poultry are typically full of the antibiotics given to the animals to fatten them up and reduce their time to market.